What to expect from a psychiatrist?

 Will a Psychiatrist Prescribe Medication on the First Visit?

 Whether a psychiatrist prescribes medication on the first visit depends on the individual’s circumstances.
 Sometimes, the psychiatrist may prescribe medication immediately if they believe it is necessary for the patient’s well-being.
-However, in other cases, the psychiatrist may want to conduct additional evaluations or gather more information before making a decision about medication.
+However, in other cases, the psychiatrist may want to conduct additional evaluations or gather more information before deciding on medication.
 It’s important to remember that the psychiatrist’s ultimate goal is to provide the best possible care for the patient and make decisions based on their needs.

 How Do I Prepare for My First Appointment With a Psychiatrist?